larpchronicles/rules/rules-topics/07_martial-skills.md

 >This skill allows the character to wield a shield used to block attacks.
 A shield may never be used for striking in combat.
 As long as the character has either hand on a shield, any physical type attack that comes into contact with the shield is considered effectively blocked.
 The maximum surface area of a shield is 531 square inches.
 The longest dimension a shield may have is 36”.
 Shields may not be used with two-handed weapons, bows, or crossbows.
 A character may not dual wield shields.

+#### Parrying Dagger
+Must meet safety requirements of any other weapon.
+Can only be used to block weapons, may not be used for striking/attacking an opponent.
+The tip must be red so that it can be easily identified as a parrrying dagger.

 #### Dual Short Weapon

 >This skill allows the character to wield two short weapons, one in each hand, while in combat.
 This skill does not apply other skills or abilities to both weapon hands. <br/>Requires the Short Weapon skill.